Donald Trump Wikipedia Page Vandalized On Thanksgiving, Picture Replaced With Penis

 Even though his tweets that day were less than festive, it looks like Trump and his guest had a hearty Thanksgiving meal.

-The Hill notes that the glitzy holiday dinner boasted chilled seafood items like jumbo shrimp, clams, and salad bar.
+The Hill notes that the glitzy holiday dinner boasted chilled seafood items like jumbo shrimp, clams, and a salad bar.
 The traditional Thanksgiving fare was present as well with a carving station that offered beef tenderloin, lamb, salmon, and turkey.